How to get close to people? There are two main ways…

 We humans are all unique, but we are also all the same in many ways.
 A lot of us are afraid of being revealed.
 We don’t want to be seen…

 It’s when the other person knows your soul.
-(Freaky, I know).
+(Freaky, I know)

 It’s where you can lay bare naked in front of that person, and feel totally accepted.
 And it’s where you can do the same for them.

 Trust that you both don’t need to avoid conflict with another because both of you will be willing to take responsibility for the success of the relationship.

 (Of course, talking on the phone for hours can be an indicator of depth and closeness, just not always).

 Being close is about not tolerating it when you know the other person is lying to themselves.

-I say this because in the past I was a loser and I had to try to unlearn being a loser, so I could be a better person.
-I hope I’ve been successful.
+I say this because in the past I was a loser with not that much humility and I had to try to unlearn being a loser, so I could be a better person.
+(I hope I’ve been successful.)

 Close relationships melt defensiveness and make vulnerability okay.